apache/flink/docs/dev/table/connectors/blackhole.md

 under the License.
 -->

-<span class="label label-primary">Sink: Bounded</span>
+<span class="label label-primary">Sink</span>
-<span class="label label-primary">Sink: UnBounded</span>
+<span class="label label-primary">Sink</span>

 * This will be replaced by the TOC
 {:toc}

-The Blackhole connector allows for swallowing all input records.
+The BlackHole connector allows for swallowing all input records.
 It is designed for:

 - high performance testing.
 - UDF to output, not substantive sink.

 Just like /dev/null device on Unix-like operating systems.

-The Blackhole connector is built-in.
+The BlackHole connector is built-in.

-How to create a Blackhole table
+How to create a BlackHole table
 ----------------

 <div class="codetabs" markdown="1">